Timinator2000/Algorithm_X/06 - your turn/02 - n queens.md

 # Strategy

 The proper answer for each n Queens test case is widely known and well documented.
 Still, coding a working solution using Algorithm X is a must as n Queens is one of the all-time great exact cover examples.
-Using what you learned from the 8 Queens discussion, you should be able to fly through this excise, assuming you come up with a good way to map a (row, col) location to a diagonal.
+Using what you learned from the 8 Queens discussion, you should be able to fly through this exercise, assuming you come up with a good way to map a (row, col) location to a diagonal.